 Abstentions and "broker non-votes" are counted as present for purposes of determining whether a quorum exists.
-A "broker non-vote" occurs when a nominee such as a bank, broker or other agent holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that proposal and has not received voting instructions from the beneficial owner.
+A "broker nonvote" occurs when a nominee such as a bank, broker or other agent holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that proposal and has not received voting instructions from the beneficial owner.

-Under the rules of various national and regional securities exchanges, nominees have such discretion to vote absent instructions with respect to certain "routine" matters, such as Proposal 2, the ratification of independent auditors, but not with respect to matters that are considered "non-routine," such as the election of directors.
-Accordingly, without voting instructions from you, your broker will not be able to vote your shares on Proposal 1.
+Under the rules of various national and regional securities exchanges, nominees have such discretion to vote absent instructions with respect to certain "routine" matters, such as Proposal 3, the ratification of independent auditors, but not with respect to matters that are considered "non-routine," such as the election of directors.
+Accordingly, without voting instructions from you, your broker will not be able to vote your shares on Proposal 1 and 2.

 Each share of Black Diamond common stock entitles the holder to one vote on each matter presented for stockholder action.
-The affirmative vote of a plurality of the votes cast in person or represented by proxy at the Meeting is necessary for the election of the seven nominees named in this Proxy Statement (Proposal 1).
-The affirmative vote of a majority of the shares of common stock present in person or represented by proxy at the Meeting is necessary for the ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2013 (Proposal 2).
+The affirmative vote of a plurality of the votes cast in person or represented by proxy at the Meeting is necessary for the election of the six nominees named in this Proxy Statement (Proposal 1).
+The affirmative vote of a majority of the shares of common stock present in person or represented by proxy at the Meeting is necessary to approve the advisory resolution on executive compensation (Proposal 2).
+The affirmative vote of a majority of the shares of common stock present in person or represented by proxy at the Meeting is necessary for the ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2014 (Proposal 3).

 Since the affirmative vote of a plurality of votes cast in person or represented by proxy at the Meeting is required for Proposal 1, abstentions and "broker non-votes" will have no effect on the outcome of such election.
-Since the affirmative vote of a majority of the shares of common stock present in person or represented by proxy at the Meeting is necessary for the approval of Proposal 2, abstentions will have the same effect as a negative vote, but "broker non-votes" will have no effect on the outcome of the voting for Proposal 2.
+Since the affirmative vote of a majority of the shares of common stock present in person or represented by proxy at the Meeting is necessary for the approval of Proposals 2 and 3, abstentions will have the same effect as a negative vote, but "broker non-votes" will have no effect on the outcome of the voting for Proposals 2 and 3.